privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // auction would be the ad that was given the highest score. double score = 2;

-    // Name of Custom Audience / Interest Group the ad belongs to. string custom_audience_name = 3;
+    // Name of Custom Audience (a.k.a Interest Group) the ad belongs to. string custom_audience_name = 3;

     /***************** Only relevant to Component Auctions *******************/